ms-choudhary/rosetta/README.md

 (F - 32) * 5 / 9
 ```

-- Write a simple implementation of database.
+- Write sqlite db from scratch.

 - Write a simple implementation of `slack` app.
 User can send messages to other users.
 Users are part of a channel.
 All messages in channel are broadcasted to all users in that channel.
 Users can join & leave channel.